cwchilvers/UCI-TCBC-07/README.md

 \
 Styling was created with both vanilla CSS and Tailwind CSS framework.\
 \
-There were issues integrating Spotify to create player for a user to sing along to a song, but our work regarding Spotify API can be found in the spotify-api branch.
+There were issues integrating Spotify to create player for a user to sing along to a song, but **our work regarding Spotify API can be found in the spotify-api branch.**

+## APIs Used
+Genius API, CodeTab CORS Proxy API, Spotify API (incomplete)

 ## Screenshots